cssnr/playdrift-extension/README.md

 **Firefox**, click the `Settings Wheel` and `Pin to Toolbar`.

 To open the options, click on the icon (from above) then click `Open Options`.

+You may also access the Options and Home page from a Right Click if Enabled in Options.

 # Browser Console